moneybutton/bsv/README.md

 ```

-Adding Bitcore Cash to your app's `package.json`:
+Adding Bitcore SV to your app's `package.json`:

 ``` json
   "dependencies": {